Krissibro/Elgatron3000/README.md

 - **Attention Grabber**: Ping someone at intervals until they go mad.
 - **Management of Running Commands**: End commands early if someone are too annoyed.
+- **Reaction Polls**: Automatically make polls with a threads to discuss.
 - **Epic Games Integration**: Get information about the currently free games on Epic Games Store.
 - **Wordle but Epic**: Play wordle with your friends, only one guess each.
 Resets daily.